etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 See the configuration examples bellow and replicate them.

 !!!info
-    The **Public URL** field only needs to be configured when the sub-application is set to production.
+    The **Public URL** field only needs to be configured when the subapplication is set to production.

 ![alt text](../../../assets/developer-guide/etendo-mobile/tutorials/create-new-subapplication/rx-config-config.png)